lorin/resilience-engineering/README.md

 * [Collaborative Cross-Checking to Enhance Resilience] ([TWRR](https://resilienceroundup.com/issues/73/))
 * [New Arctic Air Crash Aftermath Role-Play Simulation Orchestrating a Fundamental Surprise]
 * [Handoff strategies in settings with high consequences for failure: lessons for health care operations] ([TWRR](https://resilienceroundup.com/issues/56))
+* [How Unexpected Events Produce An Escalation Of Cognitive And Coordinative Demands] ([TWRR](https://resilienceroundup.com/issues/how-unexpected-events-produce-an-escalation-of-cognitive-and-coordinative-demands/))

 [Using observational study as a tool for discovery: uncovering cognitive and collaborative demands and adaptive strategies]: https://www.researchgate.net/profile/Emily_Patterson2/publication/237138704_USING_OBSERVATIONAL_STUDY_AS_A_TOOL_FOR_DISCOVERY_UNCOVERING_COGNITIVE_AND_COLLABORATIVE_DEMANDS_AND_ADAPTIVE_STRATEGIES/links/0deec52c8e310b385a000000.pdf